Progressive Attention Networks for Visual Attribute Prediction

 \section{Introduction}

 Attentive mechanisms often play important roles in modern neural networks (NNs) especially in computer vision tasks.
-Many visual attention models have been introduced in the previous literature, and they have shown that attaching an attention to NNs can improve the accuracy in various tasks such as image classification~\citep{STN,multiAtt,recurrentAtt,foveal}, image generation~\citep{draw}, image caption generation~\citep{showAtt} and visual question answering~\citep{stackAtt,compQA,askAtt}.
+Many visual attention models have been introduced in the previous literature, and they have shown that attaching an attention to NNs improves the accuracy in various tasks such as image classification~\cite{STN,multiAtt,foveal}, image generation~\cite{draw}, image caption generation~\cite{showAtt} and visual question answering~\cite{askAtt,stackAtt,noh2016training}.

 There are several motivations for incorporating attentive mechanisms in NNs.
-One of them is that it is analogous to the perceptual process of human beings.
-The human visual system concentrates attention to a region of interest instead of processing an entire scene.
-Likewise, in a neural attention model, we can focus processing only on attended areas of the input image.
-This benefits us in terms of computational resources; the number of hidden units may be reduced since the hidden activations only need to encode the region with attention~\citep{recurrentAtt}.
+One of them is analogy to the human perceptual process.
+The human visual system often pays attention to a region of interest instead of processing an entire scene.
+Likewise, in a neural attention model, we can focus only on attended areas of the input image.
+This is beneficial in terms of computational cost; the number of hidden units may be reduced since the hidden activations only need to encode the region with attention~\cite{recurrentAtt}.

-Another important motivation is that various high-level computer vision tasks require identifying the particular region for accurate attribute prediction.
-For example, when the input image contains multiple objects, a task may need to focus on the object specified by an additional input.
+Another important motivation is that various high-level computer vision tasks should identify a particular region for accurate attribute prediction.
 Figure~\ref{fig:ref_eg} illustrates an example task to predict the color (answer) of a given input number (query).
-The query specifies a particular object in the input image (number 7 in this example) for answering its attribute (red).
+The query specifies a particular object in the input image (`7' in this example) for answering its attribute (red).
 To address this type of tasks, the network architecture should incorporate an attentive mechanism either explicitly or implicitly.

-One of the most popular attention mechanisms for NNs is the soft attention method~\citep{showAtt}, which aggregates responses in a feature map weighted by their attention probabilities.
+One of the most popular attention mechanisms for NNs is soft attention~\cite{showAtt}, which aggregates responses in a feature map weighted by their attention probabilities.
 This process results in a single attended feature vector.
-Since the soft attention method is fully differentiable, the entire network can be trained end-to-end with standard backpropagation.
-However, it can only model attention to local regions with a certain size depending on the receptive field of the layer chosen for attention.
-This makes the soft attention method inappropriate for complicated cases, where objects involve significant variations in their scales, and shapes.
+Since the soft attention method is fully differentiable, the entire network can be trained end-to-end using a standard backpropagation.
+However, it can only model attention to local regions with a fixed size depending on the receptive field of the layer chosen for attention.
+This makes the soft attention method inappropriate for complicated cases, where objects involve significant variations in their scale and shape.